Answered By: Gabe Gossett Last Updated: Jan 09, 2018 Views: 13536

-Author, A. A. (Date).
-Title of the website [Document description].
+Author (Date).
+Title of the website [type of media (Blog Post, Podcast, etc.)].
 Retrieved from http://www.DirectURLtoTheWebsite.gov

 - For many websites there will be no person listed as the author.
 In those cases use the organzation name as a corporate author.
 Be sure to use the full name of the organization and avoid acronymns unless they are commonly understood.